1984 Rajneeshee bioterror attack: Aftermath

 A plaque at the Antelope post office commemorates local resistance to the "Rajneesh invasion".

 U.S. media revisited the incident during the 2001 anthrax attacks.
 The 2001 publication of Judith Miller's Germs: Biological Weapons and America's Secret War, which contained an analysis and detailed description of the events, also brought discussion of the incident back into the news.
 Residents of The Dalles commented that they have an understanding of how bioterrorism can occur in the United States.
 The incident had spread fear in the community, and drained the local economy; all but one of the restaurants affected went out of business.
 In 2005, the Oregon State Land Board agreed to sell 480 acre of Wasco County, including Rajneeshpuram, to the Colorado-based youth ministry Young Life.
 On February 18, 2005, Court TV aired an episode of Forensic Files about the incident, "'Bio-Attack' – Oregon Cult Poisonings".
 The salmonellosis outbreak was also discussed in the media within the context of the 2006 North American E. coli outbreak.

 The book Emerging Infectious Diseases: Trends and Issues cites the 1984 Rajneeshee bioterror attack, along with the Aum Shinrikyo group's attempts to use anthrax and other agents, as exceptions to the belief "that only foreign-state supported groups have the resources to execute a credible bioterrorism event".
 According to Deadly Cultures: Biological Weapons Since 1945, these are the only two confirmed uses of biological weapons for terrorist purposes to harm humans.
 The incident was the single largest bioterrorist attack in U.S. history.
 In the chapter "Influencing An Election: America's First Modern Bioterrorist Attack" in his 2006 book Terrorism on American Soil: A Concise History of Plots and Perpetrators from the Famous to the Forgotten, author Joseph T. McCann concludes: "In every respect, the Salmonella attack carried out by the cult members was a major bioterrorist attack that fortunately failed to achieve its ultimate goal and resulted in no fatalities."
+According to scholar Syed Adrian Ali Shah, the attack was an act of Hindu terrorism.